ntaneja1985/DesignPatterns/README.md

 - In DDD, we have Entity Classes, Service Classes and Value Objects
 - Primary purpose is to abstract and encapsulate the data access layer
 - Provides clean separation between business logic and the underlying data storage
+- Repository Pattern is based on Bridge Pattern
+- We deliberately use IEnumerable<T> in Repository Pattern so that the end client can at the max iterate through the collection, it cannot add to the collection
+- It would need to go through a separate Add() method to add to the collection
+- Any kind of Search function should use IEnumerable<T> to return collections
+- Good thing about IEnumerable, IEnumerator, IQueryable dont have updation method like Add, Update or Delete

 Before we explore the pattern, let's understand the problem it aims to solve.
 Imagine you're building a modern data driven application that needs to access data from a database (like SQL Server).
 The straightforward approach would be to write all the data access-related code directly within your application's controllers or services.
 For instance, if you're using Entity Framework, your controller might directly interact with the data context class and execute queries against the database.